run-ai/docs/docs/Researcher/Scheduling/The-Run-AI-Scheduler.md

 Hyperparameter optimization (HPO) is the process of choosing a set of optimal hyperparameters for a learning algorithm.
 A hyperparameter is a parameter whose value is used to control the learning process, to define the model architecture or the data pre-processing process, etc. Example hyperparameters: learning rate, batch size, different optimizers, number of layers.

-To search for good hyperparameters, Researchers typically start a series of small runs with different hyperparameter values, let them run for a while and then examine results to decide what works best.
+To search for good hyperparameters, Researchers typically start a series of small runs with different hyperparameter values, let them run for a while, and then examine results to decide what works best.

-With HPO, the Researcher provides a single script which is used with multiple, varying, parameters.
+With HPO, the Researcher provides a single script that is used with multiple, varying, parameters.
 Each run is a _pod_ (see definition above).
 Unlike Gang Scheduling, with HPO, pods are __independent__.
-They are scheduled independently, started and end independently, and if preempted, the other pods are unaffected.
-The scheduling behavior for individual pods are exactly as described in the Scheduler Details section above for Jobs.
+They are scheduled independently, started, and end independently, and if preempted, the other pods are unaffected.
+The scheduling behavior for individual pods is exactly as described in the Scheduler Details section above for Jobs.

 For more information on Hyperparameter Optimization in Run:AI see [here](../Walkthroughs/walkthrough-hpo.md)